theriturajps/exonoob/src/content/blog/portland-nodejs-tech-startups/index.md

 ## The Rise of Node.js in Portland’s Tech Scene

 Portland’s tech community has always thrived on collaboration over competition.
 From hackathons at **Puppet Labs** to meetups hosted by the **Portland JavaScript Admirers**, the city fosters innovation.
-Node.js—a runtime built on Chrome’s V8 engine—fits perfectly here.
+[Node.js](https://exonoob.in/blog/setup-project-send-email-in-nodejs-using-nodemailer-and-gmail/) — a runtime built on [Chrome’s V8 engine](https://chromium.googlesource.com/v8/v8.git) — fits perfectly here.
 Its non-blocking, event-driven architecture aligns with Portland’s preference for efficient, scalable solutions.

 **Local Success Story:**
 Take *UrbanFern*, a Portland-based startup creating IoT solutions for urban gardening.
 By switching to Node.js, they reduced API response times by 40% and scaled their user base to 50,000+ without hiring additional backend developers.
 “Node.js let us iterate fast with a small team,” says CTO Maria Gonzalez.
 “That’s crucial in Portland’s tight-knit startup ecosystem.”